Chapter 4:

 Gen 1:2

-Now the earth proved to be formless and waste and there was darkness upon the surface of the watery deep; and God's active force [spirit, or great wind] was moving to and fro over the surface of the waters.
+Now the earth was formless and desolate, and there was darkness upon the surface of the watery deep; and God's active force [spirit, or great wind] was moving about over the surface of the waters.

 Gen 26:35

 And Esau . . . took as wives Judith and Basemath [both Hittites].
-And they were a source of bitterness of spirit to Isaac and Rebekah.
+And they were a source of bitterness of spirit [or bitter grief] to Isaac and Rebekah.

 Num 5:30

-In the case of a man where the spirit of jealousy may pass upon him, and he does suspect his wife of unfaithfulness, he must make the wife stand before Jehovah, and the priest must carry out toward her all this law.
-[Note, vs 14 makes clear that this "spirit of jealousy" could be wrong.
-It is not sent by God, it simply means a strong feeling.]
+In the case of a man where a spirit of jealousy comes over him, and he suspects his wife of unfaithfulness, he must make the wife stand before Jehovah, and the priest must carry out toward her all this law.
+[Note, 5:14 makes clear that this "spirit of jealousy" could be wrong.
+It is not sent by God, it simply means a strong feeling.
+NWT 2013 simply says here "becomes jealous."]

 Psalm 146:4

-His spirit goes out, he goes back to his ground.
-In that day his thoughts do perish.
+His spirit goes out, he returns to the ground.
+In that day his thoughts perish.

 Prov 11:13

-One who goes around as a slanderer uncovers confidential talk, but one faithful in spirit keeps confidences concealed.
+A slanderer goes around revealing confidential talk, but one faithful in spirit [trustworthy, loyal] keeps confidences concealed.

 Prov 15:13

-A joyful heart has a good effect on the face, but because of the pain of the heart there is a stricken spirit.
+A joyful heart has a good effect on the face, but heartache causes a stricken spirit [or 'crushes the spirit.']

 Prov 16:18, 19